 A Final Note

 If a to-be-examined belief contains something like a “should” or “must,” you may want to consider rephrasing it as one or more “if-then” statements (perhaps accompanied by a statement of desirability).
-Thus, “I should lose weight” could be rephrased to “If I lose weight, my odds of heart disease and cancer will decrease,” and “Reducing my odds of heart disease and cancer is a good thing.”
+Thus, “I should lose weight” could be rephrased as “If I lose weight, my odds of heart disease and cancer will decrease,” and “Reducing my odds of heart disease and cancer is a good thing.”

 REFERENCES